 Planning in this way is most commonly used in tandem with lean construction, which finds ways to cut down on wasted time and resources by finding ways to be more efficient and productive.

-How does pull planning make a construction project work smarter and simpler?
+How does the method make a construction project work smarter and simpler?
 It starts with the project milestones, such as the completion date and works backward from the steps that efficiently lead to those milestones.
 By working backward, teams prioritize the most critical tasks and figure out how different tasks are connected toward the final goals.
 Instead of working blindly, you plan precisely where you’re trying to go and how to get there.

 You put a focus on tasks–clearly defining and sequencing them.
 On top of planning each step, you determine the method for requesting and receiving an action.